 One of the main complaints about The Little School is the limited extended care hours.
 Since most parents work full time, they require someone else to take care of their kids more than normal.

 As you can see from the Extended Care Program below, the earliest time extended care starts is at 8:30am and the latest extended care goes is until 5:30pm.

 “Late Afternoon Care” between 4:30pm – 5:30pm is not going to cut it for an executive who works until 7:30pm – 8pm every evening.
 Although with work from home prevalent now due to the pandemic, it is more feasible.

 Parental Involvement: 4/5 Stars

-Generally very high given most families come from wealthier backgrounds.
+Parental involvement is generally very high given most families come from wealthier backgrounds where at least one parent has more time and flexibility.
 Many households have one parent who can afford to stay at home and take care of their family.